robert17/iotf-rtd/docs/reference/concepts.rst

 Organizations
 -------------------------------------------------------------------------------
-When you reigster with the Internet of Things Foundation you are given an organization ID, this is a unique 6 character identifier for your account.
+When you register with the Internet of Things Foundation you are given an organization ID, this is a unique 6 character identifier for your account.

 **Organizations** ensure your data is only accessible from your devices and